dtonhofer/prolog_notes/difflists/README.md

 ![Just about to unify](02A.png)

-After unification, the unconstrained-tail-list rooted at `H` has become longer by `Item` (in effect, the list has been constrained some more ... but it still has an unconstrained tail).
+After unification, the unconstrained-tail-list rooted at `H` has become longer by `Item` (in effect, the list has been constrained some more -- you have uncovered new info about the list -- ... but it still has an unconstrained tail).

 ![After unification](02B.png)